K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 3.3.
 Node.js Method

-		-- Makes Rest API by using express,which is the most used web framework module in Node.js.
+		-- Makes Rest API by using express, which is the most used web framework module in Node.js.

 		# sample (app.js)